 The host configuration file contains commands that apply to one network server in particular.
-To change the host configuration file name, use the boot host global configuration command.
-The command syntax is:
+To change the host configuration file name, use the following command:

+'''

-boot host filename [address] no boot host [filename address]
+boot host filename [address]

+no boot host [filename address]

+'''

 The keyword host changes the host configuration file name to a name you specify in the filename argument.